 Credit Events may ultimately be reversed, resulting in Calculated Tranche Write-up Amounts that increase the Class Notional Amounts of the related Reference Tranches.
 The timing of reversals of Credit Events resulting in Calculated Tranche Write-up Amounts will also affect the yield on the related Notes.
 A loan seller's or servicer's willingness, or the amount of time it may take, to repurchase a Reference Obligation, agree to a full indemnification of us with respect to a Reference Obligation or provide a make-whole payment with respect to a Reference Obligation will impact the rate at which Calculated Tranche Write-up Amounts are allocated to increase the Class Notional Amounts of the related Reference Tranches.
 This process could result in delays in allocation, or ultimately result in no allocation, of Calculated Tranche Write-up Amounts.
-In addition, certain actions related to the pursuit of remedies will be subject to our discretion and we may have interests that may conflict with those of the Noteholders.
+In addition, certain actions related to the pursuit of remedies will be subject to our discretion and we may have interests that conflict with those of the Noteholders.
+Any delay or failure in the pursuit of such remedies with respect to any Reference Obligations could delay or eliminate potential Calculated Tranche Write-up Amounts.
 Further, prior to the allocation of Calculated Tranche Write-up Amounts, the related Noteholders may be subject to a higher Applicable Severity than would be the case if either the Credit Event had never occurred or the Calculated Tranche Write-up Amounts had been allocated earlier.
 It should also be noted that if the Class Principal Balance of a Class of Notes is increased due to the allocation of Calculated Tranche Write-up Amounts, the holders of such Notes will not be entitled to the interest that would have accrued had the previous allocation of Calculated Tranche Write-down Amounts not occurred.
-See "- Investment Factors and Risks Related to the Notes -Significant Write-downs of the Notes That are Subsequently Subject to Write-ups Will Result in Lost Accrued Interest" below.
+See "- Investment Factors and Risks Related to the Notes - Significant Write-downs of the Notes That are Subsequently Subject to

+Write-ups Will Result in Lost Accrued Interest" below.
 Finally, to the extent that Credit Events occur and are later reversed resulting in the allocation of Calculated Tranche Write-up Amounts to increase the Class Notional Amounts of the related Reference Tranches, during the period in which the Calculated Tranche Write-up Amounts had not yet been allocated, the Minimum Credit Enhancement Test for the related Loan Group may not be satisfied due to such Credit Events.
 As a result, any Unscheduled Principal that may otherwise have been allocated to the Class 1M-1, Class 1M-2, Class 2M-1 or Class 2M-2 Reference Tranches during such period will instead be allocated to the Class 1A-H or Class 2A-H Reference Tranche, as applicable, thereby reducing the amount of principal that we would have paid to the related Noteholders during such period.